 So the k.u.k.
 Kriegsministerium in 1911 was the Ministry of War in the Austro-Hungarian empire, defence being one of the things over which the semi-autonomous Hungarians did not have control.

 A k. u. k.
 Hoflieferant was a supplier to the imperial court with an official warrant of royal approval.
-Such companies or individuals were allowed to highlight this affiliation in their promotional material, much like the “By appointment to Her Majesty the Queen” you see with some British businesses.
+Such companies or individuals were allowed to highlight this affiliation in their promotional material, much like the “By appointment to Her Majesty the Queen” you used to see with some British businesses.

 Demel, a famous cake and confectionery shop in Vienna’s center, was founded in 1786.
 The sign outside its premises on Kohlmarkt still says “K. u.
 K. Hofzuckerbäcker” (which translates roughly as “By Appointment to the Imperial Court, Suppliers of Confectionery Products”).